-Depression can be obvious for some people - a crashing wave of exhaustion, hopelessness, and frustration.
+Depression can be obvious for some people, like a crashing wave of exhaustion, hopelessness, and frustration.
 For others, it can be a slow creeping sense of life feeling kind of meaningless, of an irritating pointlessness in relationships or experiences that used to matter.

 I’ve spent years helping people through depressive episodes and finding their way to the other side, where life feels like it contains both good and bad, but is generally engaging and worth living.